migpimenta/kafka-by-example/README.md

 # Kafka by Example

 Learning Kafka through practical exercises gives you a deep understanding of how it behaves in real‑world scenarios.
-Below are 10 progressively challenging exercises that build your skills—from basic setup to simulating outages and tuning performance.
+Below are 6 progressively challenging exercises that build your skills—from basic operations to production‑ready configurations and failure scenarios.

 > Each exercise has:
 > - a `starter/` folder: implement your solution here following that exercise's `README.md` instructions.